dispink/WASA-faciesXRF/README.md

 It is a research project in the framework of Wadden Sea Archive Project (WASA).
 We collect the XRF profiles and core descriptions of 92 sediment cores from tidal flats, channels, and off-shore around the island of Norderney in order to develop an automatic facies recognition model.
 It is also an approach to utilize machine learning and data analysis methods (SciPy ecosystem in Python) on the geosciences data.
 The works are conducted by jupyter notebook and python script.
 The jupyter notebooks are mainly used for analyzing data and some trials, while the python scripts are the heavy works submitted to the high performance computation in University of Bremen.

 ## Publication
-Any application or modification based on this repository, please kindly cite the direct publication below.<br>
 *Lee, A.-S., Enters, D., Huang, J.-J. S., Liou, S. Y. H., & Zolitschka, B. (2022).
 An automatic sediment-facies classification approach using machine learning and feature engineering.
 Communications Earth & Environment, 3(1), 294. https://doi.org/10.1038/s43247-022-00631-2*
 [Full-text access](https://rdcu.be/c0H09)